636f7374/cherry.cr/readme.md

   * Client: Wrapper for `SuperSocket::Client`.
   * Server: Wrapper for `SuperSocket::Server`.
   * Context: Convenient and fast certificate generation, for Man-in-the-middle.
-  * All of these, You need to manually free the memory allocation.

 * HTTP
   * Client
-    * If you use `SuperContext` as `Context`, it will use `SuperSocket`.
-    * All of these, You need to manually free the memory allocation.
+    * You might use `Durian.cr` as a DNS resolver, Available now.

 ## Tips

-* This project is currently in WIP (Work In Progress), it may have some undiscovered problems.
+* <del>This project is currently in WIP (Work In Progress), it may have some undiscovered problems.</del>
+* If you want to keep a low memory usage (manual memory management), You can use [64726f70 / cherry.cr](https://github.com/64726f70/cherry.cr) repository.
+  * **Don't use it unless you know how to use manual memory management.**
 * This repository contains OpenSSL and Network components.
   * Crystal network components are highly integrated with OpenSSL.
-* Why use `Super_*`?
-  * By using `Super_ *`, you can reduce memory usage, You don't want your application to take up too much memory.
-  * But you have to manage the memory manually, please free the memory allocation manually when you don't need it.
-  * If you free the same memory multiple times, your program will crash.
-  * When using `Fiber`, please use it with `Channel` (It will protect you from free the same memory multiple times).
-* `Travis-CI` appears to be malfunctioning and this repository cannot be detected.
+* <del>`Travis-CI` appears to be malfunctioning and this repository cannot be detected.</del>
 * <del>For a better future of the project, I decided to change the `MIT` license to the `GPLv3` license.</del>

 ## Next